vmware/differential-datalog/doc/tutorial/tutorial.md

 ### Control flow

 DDlog functions are written using an *expression-oriented language*, where all statements are expressions.
-DDlog does not support loops.
 Evaluation order can be controlled using several constructs:

 1. Semicolon is used to separate expressions that are evaluated in sequence, from left to right.